levent/ruby-mqtt/README.md

 * :reconnect - If the connection is dropped, reconnect.
 * :ssl - If the connection will use a ssl connection
-* :v311 By default, messages are sent complying with the MQTT 3.1.0 spec.
-With this parameter set as "true", the messages are sent based on the MQTT 3.1.1 spec.
+* :protocol_version By default, messages are sent complying with the MQTT 3.1.0 spec.
+With this parameter set as `:v31`, the messages are sent based on the MQTT 3.1.1 spec.
+If you want to use the 3.1.1 MQTT spec, you need to set this value to `:v311`

 Subscribe
 Select topic and qos level (0 if not provided)